Brooklyn Heights

 • 8,510 sq. ft.

-• Features: Walk-in cooler, walk-in freezer, grease trap, 3-comp sink, HVAC, full sprinkler system, loading dock, 500-car garage
+• Features: Vented, walk-in cooler, walk-in freezer, grease trap, 3-comp sink, HVAC, full sprinkler system, loading dock, 500-car garage

 Location 360 Furman Street